-Irreversible electroporation (IRE) significantly induces a window of reduced immune suppression two weeks post treatment, allowing the activation of effector T cells that seem to be correlated with improved survival, according to preliminary flow cytometry results of the CROSSFIRE trial.
+Irreversible electroporation (IRE) significantly induces a window of reduced immune suppression two weeks post treatment, allowing the activation of effector T cells that seem to be correlated with improved survival, according to preliminary flow cytometry results of the CROSSFIRE trial (NCT02791503 on clinicaltrials.gov).
 Speaking during the 2020 meeting of the Cardiovascular and Interventional Radiological Society of Europe (CIRSE; 12–15 September, virtual), Bart Geboers (Amsterdam UMC, Amsterdam, The Netherlands) described how his team investigated the immune modulatory effects of IRE and MR-guided stereotactic ablative body radiotherapy (SABR) in patients with locally advanced pancreatic cancer.

 Pancreatic cancer is one of the most aggressive cancers, Geboers informed the CIRSE audience, with a five-year overall survival of less than 10%.
 Thirty percent of all patients present with locally advanced disease, and are not amenable for surgical resection.
 The median overall survival for patients with locally advanced pancreatic cancer is approximately 12–14 months.
 “The problem with pancreatic cancer is that it is barely immunogenic, and the tumour cells can escape the immune system,” Geboers explained.
 “This might explain the disease aggressiveness.”